Kurento/kurento/source/Developer_and_Programmer_Guide.rst

    services. *KMF* can be incorporated to web applications hosted by *Kurento Application Server* (*KAS*) and provides the following APIs:

-   -  *Content API*: High-level middleware layer of services intended to simplify input/output operations.
+   -  :ref:`Content API<kmf-content-api>`: High-level middleware layer
+      of services intended to simplify input/output operations.
-   -  *Media API*: Low-level API that provides full control of *KMS* elements.
+   -  :ref:`Media API<kmf-media-api>`: Low-level API that provides
+      full control of :term:`KMS` elements.
 It is normally used in conjunction with *Content API*.
    -  *HTML5 SDK*: Javascript SDK intended to provide better control of media reproduction in web applications.